particle-iot/docs/src/content/firmware/best-practices/firmware-introduction.md

 ## General tips

+### Use Particle primitives like Particle.publish

+When sending data from devices, it is recommended that you use built-in functionality like `Particle.publish()` and Ledger.

+- The built-in functionality is supported and rigorously tested
+- These features are data-efficient
+- These features utilize the authenticated and encrypted Particle cloud connection

+In most cases, using `TCPClient` is not recommended.
+If you want to export data off your device, we recommend using `Particle.publish()` and webhooks.

+- `TCPClient` does not itself support HTTP.
+HTTP requires a 3rd-party library.
+- There is no https library for Particle devices, so you cannot connect to a TLS/SSL encrypted HTTP server.
+This means your data could be viewed, modified, or redirected as it crosses the Internet.
+- Even if there were, doing a TLS/SSL authentication uses a large amount of data, up to 5 kilobytes per connection.
+The Particle cloud connection uses DTLS which is able to resume a session with much lower overhead and keep it alive for longer periods of time without having to re-authenticate.
+- It is not possible to maintain TCP connections when the device is in sleep mode.

+Other protocols such as MQTT are not built-in and require 3rd-party libraries.
+Using MQTT without TLS/SSL is not secure.
+Using MQTT with TLS/SSL will use large amounts of cellular data if also using sleep modes, as the MQTT connection cannot be maintained during sleep and each handshake requires 2 to 5 kilobytes of data.
+While the TLS client certificates used by Amazon IoT are secure, managing per-device certificates is considerably more complicated than using the built-in Particle cloud key management system which uses factory-configured RSA public-private key pairs.

 ### Use Log calls instead of Serial.print

 In many older and Arduino examples, you you may see `Serial.print()`.
 It's better practice to use [`Log.info()`](/reference/device-os/api/logging/logger-class/) instead.